Search MENU

 25 Years

-• If you’re 25 years of age or older, you’re allowed to adopt someone that you’re not related to.
-You have to be at least 20 years older than they are.
+• You can adopt someone that you’re not related to.
+You must be at least 20 years older than they are.

-There are some things that you can do, or have to do, regardless of your age.
+There are some things that you can do, or must do, regardless of your age.

 At any age you can: